Skip to main content

 06

-Send the store, product categories, ad account context, analytics context, email setup, and where buyers stop before or after the first purchase.
+Share the store, product categories, ad account details, analytics details, Klaviyo/email setup, and where buyers stop before or after the first purchase.

-Send the store, campaign, product category, analytics, email setup, checkout issue, or reporting gap.
-The first pass is to find what blocks traffic from becoming revenue.
+Share the store, campaign, product category, analytics, Klaviyo/email setup, checkout issue, or reporting gap.
+Stan Consulting will map the marketing work needed to turn traffic into orders and repeat purchases.